How to Have a Retro-Inspired Summer with Your Kids

 A Summer Unplugged

 And part of that intention?
 It's choosing to disconnect a little more.
-This season, I’m craving a deeper kind of presence — the kind that comes when I’m not scrolling, or half-distracted.
+This season, I’m craving a deeper kind of presence — the kind that comes when I’m not scrolling (2025 update: since I wrote this I quit social media and it has been truly amazing!), or half-distracted.
 I want to really see my kids — the giggles during a game of tag, the stories they tell when we’re not rushing.
 Stepping away from tech, even just a little bit, makes more room for those slow, sacred moments that actually feel like summer.

 Intentional Outdoor Fun: Games, Adventures & Good Old-Fashioned Play